-Coronavirus: Community transmission possible as elderly told to stay indoors
+Coronavirus alert level 2: Officials probe possible NZ community cases, world moves to lockdown

-Officials are investigating the first possible community transmission of coronavirus in New Zealand, as yesterday the Government introduced a four-tier alert system to keep pace with the rampant spread of the virus.
+Officials are investigating the first possible community transmission of coronavirus in New Zealand, as the Government implements a four-tier alert system to help combat the rampant spread of the virus.

+It comes as many parts of the world move into lockdown - including the UK and large swathes of the United States - and the death toll of the pandemic reaches almost 12,000.
+There are now almost 300,000 who have been diagnosed with Covid-19 around the world - 90,000 of whom are considered already recovered.

-New Zealand is currently at level two on the newly-introduced alert system – meaning the Covid-19 is "contained but risk of community transmission growing" and human contact must be further reduced - with a further 13 positive tests confirmed in the past 24 hours, the biggest jump in cases in a single day so far.
+New Zealand is at alert level two on the newly-introduced system – meaning the Covid-19 is "contained but risk of community transmission growing" and human contact must be further reduced - with a further 13 positive tests confirmed on Saturday, the biggest jump in cases in a single day so far.

 Test results are awaited for two possible cases of community transmission – unrelated to overseas travel - in Auckland and the Wairarapa.